ThomasG77/kosmtik-examples/README.md

     npm i
     cd ../..

-Then for each project, do
+Then for each project, do run the following and open <http://localhost:6789>

 ### City name